Hybrid Flooring Pros and Cons: A Guide for Australian Homes

 The Cons of Hybrid Flooring

 Now let’s be realistic.
 Hybrid flooring is strong — but it is not indestructible.
 It can still scratch under heavy impact, and lower-quality options may feel less stable or show wear over time.
-It’s also not as premium-looking as real hardwood, and prolonged exposure to direct sunlight can cause fading or expansion if not properly managed.
+Prolonged exposure to direct sunlight can cause fading or expansion if not properly managed.

 It’s Not Scratch-Proof